BuildingSync/schema/proposals/2021/Delete Add heat recovery.md

 ## Justification

 `Add heat recovery` measure does not fall into Building Automation System category nor EMCS category.
-Similar measure is captured by `Add energy recovery` measures under `OtherHVAC`, `ChillerPlantImprovements` and `BoilerPlantImprovements`, or `Install steam condensate heat recovery` option under `ChilledWaterHotWaterAndSteamDistributionSystems`.
+Similar measure is captured by `Add energy recovery` measures under `OtherHVAC`, `ChillerPlantImprovements`, `BoilerPlantImprovements` and `ChilledWaterHotWaterAndSteamDistributionSystems`.
 This proposal suggests that we remove `Add heat recovery` from EMCS Technology Category.

 ## Related issue
 #271